massalabs/as/README.md

 ![check-code-coverage](https://img.shields.io/badge/coverage-71%25-orange)

-**MassaLabs** monorepo for assemblyscript libraries.

-This repository is a collection of tools, objects and functions in *AssemblyScript*.

-- *Classes and helper functions* with **as-types**
-- *random draws* with **as-proba**
-- *AssemblyScript transformers for unit testing and reading a file* with **as-transformer**

-The complete documentation of all available functions and objects is here:
+As is a monorepo for **AssemblyScript** libraries developed by MassaLabs.
+It contains a collection of tools, objects, and functions specifically designed for AssemblyScript projects, including classes and helper functions, random draws, and AssemblyScript transformers for unit testing and reading files.

 - [`as-types documentation`](https://as-types.docs.massa.net)
 - [`as-proba documentation`](https://as-proba.docs.massa.net)
 - [`as-transformer documentation`](https://as-transformer.docs.massa.net)

-## Install
+## Installation

-Packages are independant you can choose to install what you need
+To use AssemblyScript Libraries in your AssemblyScript project, simply add the desired package as a dependency:

 ```sh
 npm i --save-dev @massalabs/as-types